 Sleep Disordered Breathing (SDB)

 SDB is term used to describe a group of disorders where the partial or complete cessation of breathing occurs involuntarily during sleep.
-Many know this as sleep apnoea.
-There are three types of sleep apnoea; Obstructive Sleep Apnoea (OSA), Central Sleep Apnoea (CSA), and Mixed/Complex Sleep Apnoea.
+Many know this as sleep apnea.
+There are three types of sleep apnea; Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and Mixed/Complex Sleep Apnea.

 To be narcoleptic means to have excessive and uncontrollable daytime sleepiness.
 There are two forms of narcolepsy; narcolepsy without cataplexy and narcolepsy with cataplexy.
 Cataplexy is the sudden loss of muscle control when you are awake, often triggered by strong emotions such as laughter or anger.
 An evident marker for narcolepsy is when a person enters REM stage sleep (our deepest stage of sleep) immediately after sleep onset.